← home

 flask run --host=0.0.0.0 --port 5000

-Celery uses a message broker to pass messages between the web app and celery workers.
-Here we will setup a Redis container which will be used as the message broker.
+Celery uses a message broker to pass messages between the web app and Celery workers.
+Here, we will set up a Redis container to be used as the message broker.

 version: "3.7"